Raven logo

 Your notes should work before the cloud does.

-Raven is a local-first Markdown notes app for Mac and iPhone.
+Raven is a local-first Markdown notes app for Mac, iPhone, and iPad.
 Your notes are plain .md files in a folder you control, with optional sync between devices.

 Get Raven for local notes